ChurchCRM/CRM/docs/user-guide/person.md

 ##What are Custom Person Fields?

-Custom Person Fields is a powerful feature that allows you to add any fields that you need to use that do not come built-in with ChurchInfo.
+Custom Person Fields is a powerful feature that allows you to add any fields that you need to use that do not come built-in with ChurchCRM.
 This feature allows you to, for example, add a Mentor to a person, or add an additional date (such as confirmation).
 The possibilities are endless.

 ##How do I use Custom Person Fields?